antigenomics/vdjdb-db/README.md

 To query the database for your immune repertoire sample(s) use the [VDJdb-standalone](https://github.com/antigenomics/vdjdb) software.

 A web-based GUI for the database can be found in [VDJdb-server](https://github.com/antigenomics/vdjdb-server) repository.

+## Citing

+Cite the database as ``Shugay M et al. VDJdb: a curated database of T-cell receptor sequences with known antigen specificity.
+Nucleic Acids Research 2017, gkx760``.

 ## Submission guide